 “One of the most significant experiences during the coursework was the opportunity [to be] introduced to the theoretical and applied facets of the field,” Estepar-Garcia says. “[These were] aspects that I found immediately captivating for its work and growth potential, but more importantly because it can shape educational policies and promote effective pedagogical practices for all learners.”

-Britney Jones joins the Neag School’s Learning, Leadership, and Education Policy program with concentrations in the areas of education quality and effectiveness and equity and social justice.
+Britney Jones joined the Neag School’s Learning, Leadership, and Education Policy program in Fall 2015 with concentrations in the areas of education quality and effectiveness and equity and social justice.

 “I am undeniably happiest when deeply striving to understand and grapple with the systems and theories that serve as the basis upon which the American education system is built,” she says.